How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Heatstroke

-Pets are not able to regulate their body temperatures the same way that people are, so it is imperative to keep a close eye on your pet during hotter weather.
-This way, you can catch the early telltale signs of heatstroke.
-While it is recommended that you limit the amount of time pets spend outside on scorching days, if they need to be out for longer durations, ensure that they have access to plenty of fresh water and shade.
-You should also endeavor to never leave a pet alone in a car when it’s hot outside, even if it’s only for a few minutes, as cars can heat up and become dangerous to a pet’s health incredibly quickly in the sun.
+Pets are not able to regulate their body temperatures the same way that people are, so it is vital to pay close attention to pets during hotter weather, keeping an eye out for early signs of heatstroke.
+You should try your best to limit the amount of time pets spend outside on scorching days, but if they need to be out for longer durations, ensure they have access to plenty of fresh water and shade.
+Never leave a pet in a car on warm days – even just for a few minutes – since cars can heat up dangerously fast in the sun.

-Some of the signs that a pet may be experiencing heatstroke are related to their gums, so it’s always a good idea to keep an eye on the state of a pet’s gums.
+Let’s learn how to check for early signs of heatstroke.
+One way to check that a pet may be experiencing heatstroke is related to their gums, so it’s always a good idea to keep an eye on the state of a pet’s gums.
 If their gums are an abnormal color, dry, sticky, or if you spot any bruising, they may be experiencing heatstroke.
-Other symptoms include elevated breathing, lethargy, seizures, and disorientation.
+Other symptoms to watch out for include elevated breathing, lethargy, seizures, and disorientation.

-If an animal is experiencing heatstroke, you must immediately (and safely) reduce their body temperature.
-This can be done by pouring cool water over your pet or by applying cool, wet towels to their bodies.
-Don’t use ice water, however, as it could cause your pet to go into shock.
+If an animal is experiencing heatstroke, you must immediately (and safely) work on reducing their body temperature.
+This can be done by pouring cool water over the pet or by applying cool, wet towels to their bodies.
+Don’t use ice water, however, as it could cause them to go into shock.
 If the pet isn’t cooling down, you should immediately visit a veterinarian.

 For more information about heatstroke and how to treat it, we recommend looking at this article from VCA Hospitals.